Nine Ball Flights

 The nine ball flights are the classic instructional chart combining three starting directions (left, straight, right) with three curve types (draw, straight, fade/slice) to describe every possible basic shot shape.

-The framework predates the D-Plane model of ball flight but remains useful as a descriptive vocabulary — a shared language golfers and coaches use to describe what a shot did, independent of the underlying physics explanation for why.
-It is worth noting that the nine ball flights describe outcomes (starting direction and curve), not causes (face angle and path); two golfers can produce the same one of the nine shapes through different combinations of face and path, since it is the face-to-path gap and the face angle relative to target that jointly produce a given result.
+The nine ball flights is a long-standing teaching framework that organizes every basic shot shape into a 3-by-3 grid.
+This means three possible starting directions relative to the target (left, straight, right) crossed with three possible curve behaviors (curving right/fade, staying straight, curving left/draw).
+The nine combinations include straightforward ones (straight ball starting at target and holding its line) and combination shapes covered elsewhere in this glossary.
+Examples include the push-draw (starts right, curves left) and the pull-fade (starts left, curves right).
+The framework predates the D-Plane model of ball flight but remains useful as a descriptive vocabulary.
+This means a shared language golfers and coaches use to describe what a shot did, independent of the underlying physics explanation for why.
+It is worth noting that the nine ball flights describe outcomes (starting direction and curve), not causes (face angle and path).
+Two golfers can produce the same one of the nine shapes through different combinations of face and path.
+This is because it is the face-to-path gap and the face angle relative to target that jointly produce a given result.
+Golfers often use the nine ball flights chart as a self-diagnostic and goal-setting tool.
+This means identifying which of the nine shapes represents their most common miss, and which represents their intended stock shot.
+Gives a concrete vocabulary for working with a coach or interpreting launch monitor and video feedback rather than describing shots in vague terms like "it went bad today."

 Example